Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER: Results of SEER

 \subsection{Excitations become more localized under cooling}

 To show that individual excitations themselves do not become more and more cooperative under cooling, we estimate the number of particles they involve from their participation ratio.
-This number is $Np$, where $p = \frac{(\sum {\bf u}_i^2)^2}{N \sum {\bf u}_i^4}$ and $\bf u$ the exitation displacement field.
+This number is $Np$, where $p = \frac{\left(\sum {\bf u}_i^2\right)^2}{N \sum {\bf u}_i^4}$ and ${\bf u} = {\bf r_f}-{\bf r_i}$ the excitation displacement field, with {$\bf r_i$} and {$\bf r_f$} the initial and final particle configurations.
 Fig.~\ref{Fig1:seer}f illustrates the temperature dependence of $Np$ averaged over all excitations below the energy convergence threshold.
 Excitations involve a few particles and become increasingly localized at low temperatures.

 The small number of particles involved in each excitation suggests that the properties of the latter do not depend on the system size.
 Indeed, previous studies~\cite{Heuer08} demonstrated that the statistical features of the energy landscape of very small systems ($N < 100$) already represent the thermodynamic limit.